 This blog post was originally posted on October 1, 2015 and was updated on September 15, 2018.

 Most people crowd into Malaga during the scorching summer months.
-We get it—the breezy Costa del Sol capital makes for a perfect seaside escape!
+It’s understandable—the breezy Costa del Sol capital makes for a perfect seaside escape.
 As a result, however, beaches and tourist attractions are packed, and it’s hard to get a true feel for the city.
 Come October, high season has ended and locals are slipping back into the rhythms of everyday life.
 Pleasantly mild temperatures mean that terrace season is still in full swing, and you don’t even need a jacket!
 Sound good?
 Here are some things to do in Malaga in October to add to your agenda.

 Malaga’s own August fair may get all the hype, but it’s not the end-all-be-all of celebrations.
-One of our favorite things to do in Malaga in October is to take a day trip out to Fuengirola to enjoy the smaller but equally fun feria there!
+One of locals’ favorite things to do in Malaga in October is to take a day trip out to Fuengirola to enjoy the smaller but equally fun feria there.
 It’s much less touristy than Malaga’s fair, so you’ll feel even more immersed in the traditional Andalusian culture.
 Majestic horses, passionate flamenco attire and more await you just an hour away from the city on the cercanías train.
-Mark your calendar for one of our favorite things to do in Malaga in October—the 2018 fair is set for October 6-12!

 Halloween might be a relatively new concept here in Malaga, but locals have embraced the spooky festivities.
 For those who count down the days until October 31 every year, fear not—celebrating Halloween is among the most popular things to do in Malaga in October.
 Enjoy a unique nighttime guided visit through the Botanical Gardens, led by costumed actors who will certainly give you a fright.
 If you’re feeling competitive, take part in the Great Halloween Games at the English Cemetery.
 Cap things off down at Muelle Uno, which transforms into a haunted coven complete with witches, goblins and more scary creatures.